DSD-DBS/capella-collab-manager/docs/docs/user/sessions/types/read-only.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Getting started with read-only project access
+# Getting Started with Read-only Project Access

 If you have read-only project access, or you simply want to check the model without risk of editing, you may start a read-only session.